eguidotti/bidask/pseudocode/README.md

 ### Input

 Vectors of `open`, `high`, `low`, and `close` prices.
 The vectors must be sorted in ascending order of the timestamp.
-The function should also accept the argument `signed` specifying whether signed estimates should be returned.
+The function should also accept the argument `sign` specifying whether signed estimates should be returned.

 ### Output